Recent Advances on Neural Network Pruning at Initialization: Pruning at Initialization (PaI)

 Sparse training methods still need to optimize the values of the subnet after picking it out of the dense model.
 Some other works have found another optimization scheme: instead of optimizing the weight values, \emph{optimize the network topology}.
 Namely, when a network is randomly initialized, all the values of each connection are fixed.
 The goal is to find a subnet from the dense network \emph{without further training the subnet}.
 This line of works is firstly pioneered by~\cite{zhou2019deconstructing} (\TT{Deconstruct}) where they try to understand the mysteries of LTH.
 They find the subnet picked by LTH can achieve non-trivial accuracies already (without training).
 This implies that, although the original full network is randomly initialized, the chosen subnet is not really random.
 The subnet picking process itself serves as a kind of training.
 Therefore, \cite{zhou2019deconstructing} propose the notion of \emph{supermasks} (or masking as training) along with a proposed algorithm to optimize the masks in order to find better supermasks.

 The method in \cite{zhou2019deconstructing} is only evaluated on small-scale datasets (MNIST and CIFAR).
 Later, \cite{ramanujan2020what} (\TT{Hidden}) introduce a trainable score for each weight and update the score to minimize the loss function.
 The trainable scores are eventually used to decide the selected subnetwork topology.
-The method achieves quite strong performance on ImageNet for the first time. \textit{E.g.}, they manage to pick a subnet out of a \emph{random} Wide ResNet50~\cite{resnet}.
+The method achieves strong performance for the first time. \textit{E.g.}, they manage to pick a subnet out of a \emph{random} Wide ResNet50.
 The subnet is smaller than ResNet34 while delivers better top-1 accuracy than the trained ResNet34 on ImageNet.
-This discovery is summarized as a stronger version of LTH, \textit{strong LTH}, saying ``\textit{within a sufficiently over-parameterized neural network with random weights (e.g. at initialization), there exists a subnet- work that achieves competitive accuracy}''~\cite{ramanujan2020what}.
+This discovery is summarized as a stronger version of LTH, \textit{strong LTH}: ``\textit{within a sufficiently over-parameterized neural network with random weights (e.g. at initialization), there exists a subnet- work that achieves competitive accuracy}''~\cite{ramanujan2020what}.

 The above are the breakthroughs in terms of technical algorithms.
 In terms of theoretical progress, \cite{malach2020proving} (\TT{Proving}) propose the theoretical basis of the strong LTH, suggesting that ``pruning a randomly initialized network is as strong as optimizing the value of the weights''.
 Less favorably, they make assumptions about the norms of the inputs and of the weights.
-Later, \cite{orseau2020logarithmic} (\TT{Logarithmic}) remove the aforementioned limiting assumptions while providing significantly \textit{tighter} bounds: ``the over-parameterized network only needs a logarithmic factor (in all variables but depth) number of neurons per weight of the target subnetwork''.
+Later, \cite{orseau2020logarithmic,pensia2020optimal} (\TT{Logarithmic}) remove the aforementioned limiting assumptions while providing significantly \textit{tighter} bounds: ``the over-parameterized network only needs a \textit{logarithmic} factor (in all variables but depth) number of neurons per weight of the target subnetwork''. \cite{diffenderfer2021multi} have shown that scaled \textit{binary} networks can be pruned to approximate any target function, where the optimization is \textit{polynomial} in the width, depth, and approximation error, akin to~\cite{malach2020proving}. \cite{sreenivasan2021finding} further demonstrate that a \textit{logarithmically} over-parameterized binary network is enough to approximate any target function, similar to the advance of~\cite{orseau2020logarithmic,pensia2020optimal} over~\cite{malach2020proving}.